Doctors gives anesthetic medication to patient with Lyme disease.

 “It may therefore be prudent to avoid the use of volatile anesthesia in patients with active disease and to rather make use of propofol-based total intravenous anesthesia.”

-Lastly, patients with cardiac or neurologic complication of Lyme may need closer perioperative monitoring.
+Patients with cardiac or neurologic complications of Lyme disease may require closer perioperative monitoring.

 References: